 Nothing further was heard from the aircraft.
 When this Beaufort failed to return, it was officially listed as Missing In Action (MIA).
 This was the first operational loss of a Royal Australian Air Force (RAAF) Beaufort in New Guinea.
 The other Beaufort piloted by F/Lt Douglas returned to 7 Mile Drome safely.

-During November 1986, this Beaufort was located in steep terrain near Tapini, approximately sixty miles north west of Port Moresby.
+During November 1986, the crash site of this Beaufort was located in steep terrain near Tapini, approximately sixty miles northwest of Port Moresby.
 It was identified by the markings and original RAF serial number "T9604" on the fuselage.